isomerpages/govtech-corp/media/technews/_posts/2019-12-02-post-How government and corporates can collaborate to drive blockchain innovation.md

 it is,” he quipped.</p>
 <h3>Unlocking new opportunities</h3>
 <p>If implemented correctly, blockchain-based projects can have a much larger
 impact than initially anticipated, Mr Koh added.
-He highlighted <a href="https://www.tech.gov.sg/media/technews/with-this-blockchain-based-platform-you-may-no-longer-need-physical-certificates" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">OpenCerts</a>, a blockchain-based platform used to digitise and verify educational credentials, which was developed as a collaborative project between GovTech and the Ministry of Education of Singapore.</p>
+He highlighted OpenCerts, a blockchain-based platform used to digitise and verify educational credentials, which was developed as a collaborative project between GovTech and the Ministry of Education of Singapore.</p>